Mengzi Yunnan, China Travel Guide

 No specific geological features are highlighted within Mengzi city or its immediate surroundings as major tourist attractions.

-Discover off-the-beaten-path attractions and local favorites.
+Discover off-the-beaten-off-the-beaten-path sights and local favorites.

 Mengzi University campus offers insight into local student life.
 Seek out smaller, traditional teahouses where local people gather.